rmovva/HypotheSAEs/README.md

 8. **If I use the OpenAI API, how much does HypotheSAEs cost?**
 It's cheap (on the order of $1-10).
 See the [Cost](#cost) section for an example breakdown.

+9. **I heard that SAEs actually aren't useful?**
+It depends what you're using them for; for hypothesis generation, our paper shows that SAEs outperform several strong baselines.
+See [this thread](https://x.com/rajivmovva/status/1952767877033173345) or our [position paper](https://arxiv.org/abs/2506.23845) for more discussion.

 ## Method

-HypotheSAEs has three steps:
+HypotheSAEs has five steps:

-0. **Embeddings**: Generate text embeddings with OpenAI API or your favorite `sentence-transformers` model.
+1. **Embeddings**: Generate text embeddings with OpenAI API or your favorite `sentence-transformers` model.
-1. **Feature Generation**: Train a Sparse Autoencoder (SAE) on the text embeddings.
-This maps the embeddings from a blackbox space into a more interpretable feature space.
+2. **Feature Generation**: Train a Sparse Autoencoder (SAE) on the text embeddings.
+This maps the embeddings from a blackbox space into an interpretable feature space.
-2. **Feature Selection**: Select the learned SAE features which are most predictive of your target variable (e.g., ranking by correlation).
+3. **Feature Selection**: Select the learned SAE features which are most predictive of your target variable (e.g., with Lasso).
-3. **Interpretation**: Generate a natural language interpretation of each feature using an LLM.
+4. **Feature Interpretation**: Generate a natural language interpretation of each feature using an LLM.
 Each interpretation serves as a hypothesis about what predicts the target variable.

-After generating hypotheses, you can test whether they generalize on a heldout set: using only the natural language descriptions of the hypotheses, can we predict the target variable?
+5. **Hypothesis Validation**: Use an LLM annotator to test whether the hypotheses are predictive on a heldout set.
+Note that this step uses *only the natural language descriptions* of the hypotheses.

+The figure below summarizes steps 2-4 (the core hypothesis generation procedure).

 <p align="center">
   <img src="HypotheSAEs_Figure1.png" width="90%" alt="HypotheSAEs Schematic">